ibm-cloud-docs/Cloudant/api/using_views.md

 In particular,
 you can use any of its query parameters.

-### Example HTTP request that returns all recipes, where the key for the view matches either `claret` or `clear apple juice`:
+### Example HTTP request that returns all recipes, where the key for the view matches either `claret` or `clear apple juice`

 ```http
 POST /$DATABASE/_design/$DDOC/_view/$VIEWNAME HTTP/1.1